 How To Press Mouse Programmatically

-In this post, we will discuss how to handle mouse press programmatically without having manual intervention.
-This is sometimes handy when we are in need to perform mouse click using the program.
+In this post, we will discuss how to handle mouse presses programmatically without manual intervention.
+This is sometimes handy when we need to perform a mouse click using the program.

 Below mentioned is the code snippet showing the mouse press using Java's in-built awt class Robot.